About the Stroke Program

 Stroke patients at UW Health benefit from the organization’s depth of expertise in imaging of the brain, spine, head and neck.
 In addition to diagnosis, the advanced imaging capabilities of UW Health also allow physicians to identify brain regions at risk of damage but still salvageable and begin treatment to save patients from significant disability.

-- The neuroradiologists on staff at UW Hospital conduct approximately 30,000 neuroradiology procedures every year.
+- The neuroradiologists on staff at University Hospital conduct approximately 30,000 neuroradiology procedures every year.

 - Specific services include state-of-the-art MRI and MRA, functional MRI, angiography, ultrasound, transcranial Doppler and fast, comprehensive CT and MR stroke imaging protocols including perfusion assessment to help guide stroke management.